 David, a dad of three children under the age of 8, recently bought a mid-century property on a large block in Melbourne’s south-eastern suburbs.
-He spied the triple-fronted brick veneer on his daily walk during lockdown and was immediately drawn to the neat expanse of green lawn running from the low brick fence to the portico.
+He spied the triple-fronted brick veneer on his daily walk and was immediately drawn to the neat expanse of green lawn running from the low brick fence to the portico.
 It reminded him of his childhood – playing under the sprinkler and throwing a ball with his older brother.

 “It was a beautifully kept front garden and it reminded me of home,” he recalled.
 “My mum loved to garden and dad took great pride in keeping it all well maintained.”

 David called the agent that afternoon and within a couple of weeks, his five-month property search was over.